tanikush/alert-intelligence/README.md

 FastAPI.

-Useful when demoing the project live: alerts you trigger (or real cluster alerts) show up within seconds without needing to read raw JSON or logs.
+Useful when demoing the project live: alerts you trigger (or real cluster alerts) show up within seconds without needing to reads raw JSON or logs.

 ---